-Test all your current felines prior to getting your new kitten!
-Upon receiving your kitten you will need to test with the FIV/FELV Blood Test or if it is one of my kitten the parents are already tested negative.
+Test all your current felines prior to getting your new kitten.
+Upon receiving your kitten, you will need to test with the FIV/FELV Blood Test or if it is one of my kitten the parents are already tested negative, so negative by parents.

 Parasites are a common occurrence in cats as they are easily contracted through drinking water or simple touch of infected surfaces, some parasites can live weeks without a host with prevalence rates as high as 45 percent.
 The parasites can be worm-like (e.g., stomach worms, roundworms, hookworms, tapeworms) or one-celled (e.g., Isospora, Giardia, Toxoplasma) organisms.
 We recommend giving "revolution" which is a topical application given once a month to prevent, control, and treat parasite infections.
 The active ingredient is selamectin, which interferes with the parasite's nervous system.
 It is an effective heartworm preventive, killing the immature form of the heartworm.
 It kills adult fleas and prevents flea eggs from hatching for one month.
 It is also used for the treatment and control of ear mites and sarcoptic mange.
 Revolution also treats and controls roundworm and hookworm infections.